tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 **File:** [functions.py](Activities/09-Ins_Functions/Solved/functions.py)

-Open `functions.py` and facilitate a discussion focused on the following points:
+Open `functions.py` and present to the class the following points:

 * Functions allow you to define a reusable block of code.
 This code block (function) can be used whenever or wherever you need it within a program.